-- A. "poverty level" means the official poverty level established by the federal director of the office of management and budget and revised periodically by the federal secretary of health and human services; and - B. "secretary" means the secretary of human services.
+A. "poverty level" means the official poverty level established by the federal director of the office of management and budget and revised periodically by the United States secretary of health and human services; and

+B. "secretary" means the secretary of health care authority.